-After the introduction of the GST rate on gold, precious metal has become expensive.
+After the introduction of the GST rate on gold, the precious metal has become expensive.
 It has directly lowered the demand for gold in general.

 Keeping this information in mind, let’s proceed to find out the immediate impact of GST on gold at different levels.

 The rising price of gold has reduced its demand and also influenced the liquidity of investing in this precious metal.
 Regardless, advantages like the Free Trade Agreement with countries like South Korea have enabled GST registered importers to ship gold without paying an additional 10% customs duty.

 The GST on gold jewellery 2022 translates to 5% levied on making charges.
-Typically, GST on gold jewellery is either in the form of a fixed charge or as a fixed percentage on gold value.
+Typically, GST on gold jewellery is either in the form of a fixed charge or as a fixed percentage of gold value.
 This is why often, the making charges tend to vary among jewellers and influence the GST on gold coins and ornaments.

 The GST system requires gold dealers to maintain a record of every transaction.
 It is expected to improve accountability and transparency among both segments of the sector.
 Notably, only 30% of this sector can be categorised as organised.
 As a result, it is feared that a high rate may coax vendors to smuggle gold or sell the precious metal without a proper bill.

 Besides GST on gold other factors like – high liquidity, exchange rate reduced gold mining, and a hike in international rates increases the gold prices.

 It must be noted that a standard invoicing pattern is not followed in this sector leading to varying billing systems among jewellers.
-However, each city has a jewellery association that declares gold rate every morning.
+However, each city has a jewellery association that declares the gold rate every morning.